 Montclair State University reserves the right to terminate this agreement if the above conditions are violated or if the termination is in the best interests of the program project’s research goals.

 Notice of such termination will be given in writing with 90 days’ notice to return the data.
-Recipient Institution agrees to waive all claims which may be brought against MSU, the State of New Jersey, and their employees, trustees and agents that rise from the use, storage, or disposal of the Data.
-Except as may be limited by state law governing Recipient Institution, Recipient Institution agreed to defend and indemnify MSU, the State of New Jersey, and their employees or agents from all claims asserted by any third party and any damages and recoveries resulting therefrom arising from the use, storage, or disposal of the Data by the Recipient and Recipient Institution.
+Recipient Institution agrees to waive all claims which may be brought against Montclair, the State of New Jersey, and their employees, trustees and agents that rise from the use, storage, or disposal of the Data.
+Except as may be limited by state law governing Recipient Institution, Recipient Institution agreed to defend and indemnify Montclair, the State of New Jersey, and their employees or agents from all claims asserted by any third party and any damages and recoveries resulting therefrom arising from the use, storage, or disposal of the Data by the Recipient and Recipient Institution.

-The undersigned authorities of MSU and Recipient University expressly represent and affirm that the contents of any statements made herein are truthful and accurate and that they are duly authorized to sign this Agreement on behalf of their institution.
+The undersigned authorities of Montclair and Recipient University expressly represent and affirm that the contents of any statements made herein are truthful and accurate and that they are duly authorized to sign this Agreement on behalf of their institution.